SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### console

 You can access ⟮the currently selected node in the elements inspector⟯ as ⟮$0⟯ in the console in devtools.
-If you ⟮c+;right-click &gt; store as global variable⟯, the DOM element becomes available ⟮as temp1, temp2, etc.⟯ ⟮in the console⟯
+If you ⟮c+;right-click › store as global variable⟯, the DOM element becomes available ⟮as temp1, temp2, etc.⟯ ⟮in the console⟯

 ##### other tabs/panels